 Ashburn

-Ashburn is an unincorporated community in eastern Loudoun County and the county's most populous area — home to approximately 65,000 residents.
-It is the commercial and residential heart of the Dulles tech corridor and has some of the highest household incomes in the country.
-As an unincorporated community, there is no Ashburn city court — all matters route to Loudoun County Circuit Court or General District Court in Leesburg.
-Many Ashburn residents have prior Fairfax County addresses from before the tech corridor buildout.
+Largest unincorporated community (~65,000) in eastern Loudoun County and the commercial heart of the Dulles tech corridor.
+Ashburn has some of the highest household incomes in the country.
+As an unincorporated community, all records route to Loudoun County Circuit Court and General District Court in Leesburg.
+Many Ashburn residents have prior Fairfax County addresses from before the tech corridor buildout, and substantive record histories often sit there.

 Sterling